Last Updated on

 + Grapseed Oil – if you are looking to add shine AND strength to you hair grapeseed oil might be a good option for you as it contains lots of Vitamin E, non-greasy, and lightweight.
 It is also fast absorbing and odorless meaning it is great to use mixed with essential oils.

 + Essential Oils – Lavender & Sandalwood – I love the scent of lavender and sandalwood.
 Both are great essential oils for preventing hair loss on top of their wonderful, calming fragrance.
-Do your own research on essential oils benefits on hair and choose ones to add to your shine serum that will assist in meeting your hair’s specific needs.
+Do your own research on essential oils benefits on hair.
+Choose ones to add to your shine serum that will assist in meeting your hair’s specific needs.

 Do you have wavy curly hair?